christiskatsouris/Applied-Econometrics-R/README.md

 - Barro, R. J., & Becker, G. S. (1989).
 Fertility choice in a model of economic growth.
 Econometrica: Journal of the Econometric Society, 481-501.
 - Hansen, P. R., Lunde, A., & Nason, J. M. (2011).
 The model confidence set.
 Econometrica, 79(2), 453-497.
 - Manski, C. F., & Thompson, T. S. (1989).
 Estimation of best predictors of binary response.
 Journal of Econometrics, 40(1), 97-123.
+- Sage, A. J., Liu, Y., & Sato, J. (2022).
+From Black Box to Shining Spotlight: Using Random Forest Prediction Intervals to Illuminate the Impact of Assumptions in Linear Regression.
+The American Statistician, (just-accepted), 1-26.

 # [B].
 Sequence Analysis and Logistic Regression